rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 ### [big-brain]

-[big-brain] ([GitHub][big-brain-github], [Discord][big-brain-discord]) by [@zkat]
+[big-brain] ([GitHub][big-brain-github], [Discord][big-brain-discord]) by
-is a highly-parallel [Utility AI][big-brain-utility-ai] library for the Bevy game engine.
+[@zkat] is a highly parallel [Utility AI][big-brain-utility-ai] library for the Bevy game engine.

 [big-brain] recently tagged [v0.16.0][big-brain-v16], bringing with it a couple of breaking changes and a few goodies.

-Probably the biggest change in this release is removal of the blanket [`ActionBuilder`][big-brain-action-builder] and [`ScorerBuilder`][big-brain-scorer-builder] implementations for `Clone` types.
-This is a fairly significant breaking change, but one that is fairly easy to resolve: simply use the new `#[derive(ActionBuilder)]` and `#[derive(ScorerBuilder)]` macros to derive the necessary implementations for your Action and Scorer Components and you should be good to go.
+Probably the biggest change in this release is the removal of the blanket [`ActionBuilder`][big-brain-action-builder] and [`ScorerBuilder`][big-brain-scorer-builder] implementations for `Clone` types.
+This is a fairly significant breaking change, but one that is fairly easy to
+resolve: simply use the new `#[derive(ActionBuilder)]` and `#[derive(ScorerBuilder)]` macros to derive the necessary implementations for your Action and Scorer Components and you should be good to go.

 Finally, since the recent [merging of the bevy scheduler changes][big-brain-bevy-scheduler-changes], big-brain users should expect the next version of big-brain to bring with it some significant breaking changes to scheduling, so keep an eye out for that and be mindful of building a lot on top of the current [`BigBrainStage`][big-brain-stage] (which is used by the default `BigBrainPlugin`).

 _Discussions: [Mastodon][zkat-mastodon-ann]_